alexandrosraikos/DependencyExtractor/README.md

 `python -m unittest tests/test-analyze.py`

 Please note that sample files from various programming languages in the `tests/data` directory will be used.
+These sample files contain simple applications.